Based in Edinburgh, Scotland

 Press / Business contact:

-Ant Workshop is a Develop and TIGA Award nominated microstudio founded in January 2015 by Tony Gowland to focus on developing original IP and interesting games with an off-beat sense of humour.
+Ant Workshop is a Develop and TIGA Award nominated microstudio founded in January 2015 by Tony Gowland to focus on developing original IP full of character and with a quirky sense of humour.

-The company's first title was Binaries, a BAFTA nominated controller-smashingly tough 2D puzzle platform game, and most recently released Dead End Job - a cartoon twin-stick shooter about a Paranormal Pest Control worker - as a launch title for Apple Arcade, with PC & console launches in 2019.
+The company's first title was Binaries, a BAFTA nominated controller-smashingly tough 2D puzzle platform game, followed by the Scottish Summertime Simulator Taps Aff, and most recently the Apple Arcade launch title Dead End Job - a 90's cartoon-style shooter where you bust ghosts as a Paranormal Pest Control worker.

-Tony has been a professional game designer since 2000.
-He has held senior and lead positions at Rockstar Games (working on hits such as the Grand Theft Auto: Stories series, GTA: Chinatown Wars, and 2010 Game of the Year Red Dead Redemption) and been Associate Creative Officer of Mobile at ActivisionBlizzard, bringing a brand new Call of Duty experience to mobile.Starter for 6
+Tony has been a professional game developer for over twenty years.
+He has held senior and lead positions at Rockstar Games (working on hits such as the Grand Theft Auto: Stories series, GTA: Chinatown Wars, and 2010 Game of the Year Red Dead Redemption) and been Associate Creative Officer of Mobile at ActivisionBlizzard, bringing a brand new Call of Duty experience to mobile.Chroma Ventures

 Dead End Job - Ghoul-B-Gone Trailer (January 2019) YouTube